CTA Resources

 Mandatory Updates to Beneficial Ownership Information Reports (BOIRs)

-Any time the information that has been previously reported to FinCEN changes.
-The company has thirty (30) calendar days to report the change or civil fines of $591/day may be imposed against the company and its beneficial owners personally.
+AS OF DECEMBER 3, 2024, ALL DEADLINES FOR FILING BOIRS WERE SUSPENDED.
+At this time, any BOIR filing is voluntary and not mandatory.
+Prior to December 3, 2024 the deadline to update a BOIR was the following.
+Any time the information that has been previously reported to FinCEN changes, the reporting company has thirty (30) calendar days to report the change or civil fines of $591/day may be imposed against the company and its beneficial owners personally.
 In addition, criminal penalties of up to $10,000 in a criminal fine and up to two (2) years imprisonment may be imposed on beneficial owners.
 All companies should have a policy to monitor changes in BOIR information to ensure that these deadlines are not missed.

 No. This is not an annual registration.
 However, any time a beneficial owner changes his/her address or renews a passport/driver’s license the reporting company has thirty (30) calendar days to report that change to FinCEN.
 If the company changes its address or any of the information it has provided to FinCEN, those changes must be reported to FinCEN within thirty (30) calendar days.
 If not, civil fines are incurred at $591/day with no end against the beneficial owners personally until the change has been made.